pg0/invalid_path_identifier/README.md

 ![](system_properties-advanced-environment_variables.png) ![](systemeigenschaften-erweitert-umgebungsvariablen.png)

-select the top entry, click ARROW-DOWN as much times as the number says
+select the top most entry\
+-> click ARROW-DOWN as much times as the number says

-in the example 29 times
+in the example **29** times

 ![](example_match01_29.png)